ziming/laravel-crisp-whatsapp/README.md

 Send WhatsApp Notifications with Crisp!

-This package is still in testing phase, so I do not recommend it for production use yet
+This package is still in testing phase, so I do not recommend it for production use yet.

+As in, it is used heavily in my production environment, but I do not recommend it for others to use on their production yet as I am still fine-tuning the API design.

 ## Support us